 The extraction of time-ordered Level-1 data from the LFI-DPC database and the conversion to HDF5 format only need to be performed once in the LFI-DPC environment.
 We create one file for each LFI horn for each Operational Day, i.e., the time between two consecutive daily telecommunication periods.
 The extracted file contains sky, reference load and quality flags for each of the diodes of the horn and timing information, including On-Board Time, Spacecraft Event Time (SCET) and Modified Julian Date (MJD).
-It also contains attitude information that is critical for the analysis; Pointing Period ID (PID); start and end time of each Pointing Period; end time of the maneuver of each Pointing Period; and number of data samples.
+It also contains attitude information that is critical for the analysis; Pointing Period ID (PID); start and end time of each Pointing Period; end time of data samples.